 For some memorable desserts, this historical cafe is the place to indulge in Izmir.
 If you’re looking for a cake the Rokoko is always a solid choice.
 There are also plenty of other sweet treats if you are looking for something other than cake, from rich chocolate truffles to macrons.
 There are also special gift boxes that contain an assortment of cookies or chocolates that make the perfect gift or souvenir for friends and family back home.

 Sir Winston’s Tea House

-True you can find Starbucks everywhere in the world, but in other countries they tend to be more upscale, and this huge one in Bostanli is no exception.
-There’s a spacious patio out front with plenty of seating and it is always popular especially at night.
-The drinks are standard Starbucks, but they serve coffee in mini cups if you order a small, (similar to the size of a Turkish coffee cup) if you just want a tiny bit of caffeine.
+True you can find Starbucks everywhere in the world, but here in Turkey they tend to be more upscale and this huge one in Bostanli is no exception.
+There’s a spacious patio out front with plenty of seating and it is always crowded especially at night.
+The drinks are standard Starbucks beverages, but they serve coffee in mini cups if you order a small, (similar to the size of a Turkish coffee cup) if you just want a tiny bit of caffeine.
 It’s a great place to pick up a drink and a snack, and rest your feet if you find yourself in the area.

 There are many branches around the city, including one in Konak.

 This beloved Turkish cafe is where all your dessert dreams come true.
 Dessert is taken so seriously that there are several menus filled with an overwhelming amount of decadent cakes, hot/cold drinks, ice cream, and other treats.
 There are also traditional Turkish desserts as well as strong cups of Turkish coffee and tea.
 They also have great Turkish breakfast offerings, sandwiches, soups, and salads for those who want something savory.